adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 Key questions include:

-- How does the relevant standard apply to the domestic provision?
+- How does the relevant international standard apply to the domestic provision?
 - What legal effect does the challenged or analysed provision actually produce?
 - What institutional, practical, or distributive consequences follow from that legal design?
-- What empirical or comparative material, if any, supports the argument about impact?
+- What empirical, comparative, or contextual material, if any, supports the argument about impact?

 ### C — Conclusion